Paid Link Building: To Buy or Not to Buy?

 Now Over to You

-So, in conclusion, you should never buy or sell links – unless it’s part of a properly labeled sponsored promotion, or you’re paying an agency to build links for you.
+So, in conclusion, you should never buy or sell links unless it’s part of a properly labeled sponsored promotion, or you’re paying an agency to handle the legitimate outreach work for you.

 Frequently Asked Questions (FAQ)